Top Fall Fruits Plus Their Benefits and Recipes - Dr. Axe

 How to Add to Your Diet

 The great thing about fruits is how versatile they are.
-They can be added to many breakfasts, eaten as a healthy afternoon snack, dehydrated to keep them for longer, or used in smoothies, baked goods and desserts.
+They can be added to many breakfasts, eaten as healthy afternoon snacks, dehydrated to keep them for longer, or used in smoothies, baked goods and desserts.

 Many fall fruits can be sliced and frozen to be used at a later time.
 Put them in freezer-safe bags, and easily toss some into shakes, oatmeal, muffins, etc.